 Each year, Sales or HR professionals pay for benchmark compensation data.
 For many, the information is nearly the same each time.
 Some fractional movement in the average rates is announced.
 There’s a nagging sense of dissatisfaction.
 Is it worth the cost to learn so little?
 HR leaders want to know what the competition is paying.
 The benchmark doesn’t really answer the question – it feels like a waste of money.

 The benchmark is routinely funded in the HR budget.
 So the annual tradition continues.
 This is the year to shake things up.
 Competitive intelligence is the key.

-- Learn the best practices of the brightest sales people in our research
+- Learn the emerging best practices of the brightest sales people in your industry

-- Discover tactical solutions to get the most out your incentive comp dollars
+- Discover tactical solutions to get the most out of your incentive compensation dollars

 Poor Compensation Drives Turnover